 There are two parallel tracks for this process.
 Comcast is, of course, a Cable Television provider as well as a Broadband and Telephone service provider.
 Cable Television is subject to regulation by the state Department of Telecommunications (DTC).
 In order to provide television service to our town, Worthington has to reach what’s called a Franchise Agreement with Comcast and both of us need to follow steps proscribed by the DTC.

 Internet service, on the other hand, is not regulated.
 In theory anyone can offer to provide service to all or part of Worthington and no agreement with the town or state is necessary to do that.
 Of course, the reality is that we don’t have the population density to make that a worthwhile investment.
 That’s where the state came in and agreed to provide a subsidy for the construction of the network, which includes a subsidy from the town as well.
-While there is no regulation of internet service per se, in order to receive the state and town subsidies, Comcast and the State of Massachusetts, via the Massachusetts Broadband Institute (MBI), will be signing a 15-year agreement that guarantees broadband service to at least 96% of reachable premises in Worthington.
-We expect that agreement to be signed this week.
+While there is no regulation of internet service per se, in order to receive the state and town subsidies, Comcast and the State of Massachusetts, via the Massachusetts Broadband Institute (MBI), have signed a 15-year agreement that guarantees broadband service to at least 96% of reachable premises in Worthington.

 In our meetings with Comcast here in Worthington, we have pretty much agreed on language for a Franchise Agreement, which will most likely be signed in September after a Public Hearing.
 In the meantime, the good news is that there’s work going on already.
 You may have seen a Comcast vehicle on the road here in Worthington in the last month or so.
 That person is working on a pole survey.
 They are literally looking at every telephone pole in order to determine what, if any, work will need to be done to put Comcast’s wires on the poles and to provide Comcast the necessary data to design a network that will reach 96% or better of the town.
 Please note that they will also be examining the utility poles on your property which currently bring electricity and/or phone service to your home.
 Again, this is to give Comcast sufficient data to design a network that includes what will be necessary to actually bring service to your home or business.